-U.S. Ambassador’s Special Self Help & Community Investment Small Grants Programs Guidelines
+U.S. Ambassador’s Special Self Help Small Grants Program Guidelines

-The U.S. Ambassador’s Special Self Help & Community Investment Small Grants Programs share the same goals of providing small-scale assistance directly to Zambian community based organizations as part of an ongoing commitment by the U.S. government to support Zambian-driven development activities on a local level.
-Due to their shared missions, the two programs (SSH/CI) are combined into one application and granting process which is conducted on an annual basis.
+The U.S. Ambassador’s Special Self Help Small Grants Program share the same goals of providing small-scale assistance directly to Zambian community based organizations as part of an ongoing commitment by the U.S. government to support Zambian-driven development activities on a local level.
 Read more.

 Public Affairs Section Small Grants